sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-generation.md

 # Generation of a Collect Line

-The data collection wizard provides the user with a dedicated interface to map the original import data to attributs in Brainwave's data cube.
+The data collection wizard provides the user with a dedicated interface to map the original import data to attribute in Brainwave's data cube.
 The product will then automatically generate the corresponding data collection lines.

 The generated elements can then be used out of the box to run an execution plan.
 Further customizations to the generated files can be applied if needed, thanks to the high customization capabilities of Brainwave.

 The following paragraphs detail the process from the design of the application model to the launch of generated collect:

-* Step 1: Configure the mapping between the import data and the data cube
+- Step 1: Configure the mapping between the import data and the data cube

-* Step 2: Generation of the data collection lines
+- Step 2: Generation of the data collection lines

-* Step 3: Customize and/or adapt the generated data collection lines
+- Step 3: Customize and/or adapt the generated data collection lines

-* Step 4: running an execution plan
+- Step 4: running an execution plan

-> [!note] In the following pages the terms **collect** and **application model** are used interchangeably and have the same meaning.
+> In the following pages the terms **collect** and **application model** are used interchangeably and have the same meaning.

 ## Create a New Application Model